Newly minted engineers and engineering students usually have the same one or two questions for me:

 18. Break free of invisible social/company forces that muzzle your voice.

-It’s typical to worry what your employer might think about your candle-making obsession or DJing business or really anything that’s atypical of the company’s standard culture.
+It’s typical to worry what your employer might think about your candle-making obsession or DJing business or really anything that’s atypical of the company’s standard operating culture.
 In some environments, personality is tamped down.
 Say this, not that.
 And while this tight content control might be the case, typically the company cares way less than you think they do.
 And if they are really concerned about you dabbling in bird watching or writing a personal article about leadership experiences, then maybe you should work for a different company.

 And also, don’t be that guy in everyone’s LinkedIn feed who reshares a really bland article about his company’s new heat exchanger design without context and commentary.
 Those careful, overmeasured efforts at professionalism lack creativity and are bad marketing.
 Maybe your company should just spool up a Twitter bot and just call it a day.